Integrated Agricultural Sciences

 Background Course Work

 You will be required to take leveling courses if you lack sufficient background course work.
 Any required leveling course work must be completed with grades of B or better.
+Contact the graduate advisor for information regarding the background course work that may be required.

 If you are applying for an assistantship in the fall term, send the application letter, statement of reasons for graduate study, and two reference letters directly to the graduate advisor in the Department of Agricultural Sciences by March 31.
 If you are seeking an assistantship for terms other than fall, awards will be made if funds are available.
 The awards are based on scholastic achievement.